yogeshojha/rengine/README.md

 ### First-time Open Source contributors

-Please note that reNgine is beginner friendly.
+Please note that reNgine is beginner-friendly.
 If you have never done open-source before, we encourage you to do so. **We will be happy and proud of your first PR ever.**

 You can start by resolving any [open issues](https://github.com/yogeshojha/rengine/issues).